Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 The two Troll occupants look up from the boar they were enjoying at their two unexpected guests.

 Zio with a word and a flourish creates several copies of himself and enters the room past the caltrops.
+Ochi darts down the trap door after Noe arriving next to her and the fleeing ninja.